Anant Shastra: Order status

 On 28 May 2024, it was reported that an order for QRSAM worth about ₹30000 crore is to be signed with Bharat Electronics in the following fiscal year.
 As per officials, the Corps of Army Air Defense's modernisation strategy called for the placement of QRSAM order.
 As of early June 2025, it was anticipated that the Defence Acquisition Council under the Ministry of Defence would authorize the purchase of three QRSAM regiments.
 The capital acquisition proposal was approved on 3 July 2025 by DAC, under the Acceptance of Necessity (AoN) route for the Army Air Defence.
 A tender for the purchase of Anant Shastra air defence system, earlier known as QRSAM, was issued by the Indian Army to Bharat Electronics on 27 September 2025.

+On April 8, 2026, BEL committed more than ₹562 crore to the Uttar Pradesh Defence Industrial Corridor, allocating 75 hectares of land in Chitrakoot for the production of QRSAM.